sap-tutorials/sap-build-process-automation/tutorials/spa-dropdown-value-help-filtering/spa-dropdown-value-help-filtering.md

 - to implement action in the project
 - to create a destination environment variable
 - to create a dropdown in trigger form with action response as the data source
-- to add destination based environment variable in form
+- to add destination based environment variable in trigger form

 ## Intro
 In this tutorial, you will create a project using a template from the store.
 You will edit the trigger form and create a dropdown to populate it with action response as options.